Kc-Vic/MilestoneProject2/TESTING.md

 - **Issue**: Image aspect ratio distortion on smaller screens.
   - **Fix**: Added CSS media queries to adjust image size appropriately.

+- **Issue**: Questions needed to appear in random order.
+  - **Fix**: Implemented a randomization algorithm using Math.random().

+- **Issue**: The same question appears multiple times in each round.
+  - **Fix**: Used array splice() method to remove used questions.

+- **Issue**: Multiple functions needed proper sequencing.
+  - **Fix**: Added a 2-second delay between answer selection and next question.

+- **Issue**: Questions array is emptied when the game is over forcer the user to referesh the page before starting gain.
+  - **Fix**: Creates a separate constant originalQuestions to store all the questions and hard reset the array.
 #### Remaining Issues
 - None currently identified.
 All known issues have been resolved.